 Matric suction sensors were installed in each cover system profile to measure negative porewater pressure (suction).
 In unsaturated soils, suction provides an indication of the affinity of a soil for water, expressed as an energy potential.
-Measurements of less than 10 kPa are outside the installed sensor measurement range as the resolution of measurements in this range cannot be specifically measured and can considered as any value between 0 to 10 kPa.
+Measurements of less than 10 kPa are outside the installed sensor measurement range as the resolution of measurements in this range cannot be specifically measured and can be considered as any value between 0 to 10 kPa.
 Suction values greater than about 400 kPa are calculated from laboratory calibrations completed with salt brines generating osmotic suction.
 Calibration of individual sensors in this suction range can be challenging and therefore values greater than 400 kPa can be considered as high suctions but the trend in estimated suction value is likely more valuable than the absolute value.

-Overall, Trial #1 (Figure 3.16) observed higher suction values deeper within the cover system than Trial #2 (Figure 3.17) (suction values measured >1,500 kPa within the compacted layer). a The higher suction values in Trial #1 were primarily attributed to the established vegetation's ability to translocate water out of the soil matrix.
-Although elevated suction values were recorded within the compacted layer, a high degree of saturation was still maintained showing that the compacted clay has a high permanent wilting point (PWP) and that even under high suction values water is unable to be pulled from the soil matrix.
+Overall, Trial #2 (Figure 3.19) observed slightly higher suction values deeper within the cover system than Trial #1 (Figure 3.18) (suction values measured >250 kPa within the compacted layer).
+Suction was comparable throughout the monitoring period between Trial #1 and Trial #2, with Trial #2 experiencing higher suctions at depths up to 50 cm during June and July 2022.
+Higher suction values in the non compacted layer can indicate the established vegetations ability to translocate water out of the soil matrix during warmer and drier months.
+Low suction values coupled with high saturations in the compacted clay layer indicate a high permanent wilting point (PWP) and that even water is unable to be pulled from the soil matrix of the compacted layer.

-Figure 3.16: Matric suction profile measured at Trial #1 Primary Nest (white areas indicate periods of freezing temperatures).
+Figure 3.18: Matric suction profile measured at Trial #1 Primary Nest (white areas indicate periods of freezing temperatures or missing data).

-Figure 3.17: Matric suction profile measured at Trial #2 Primary Nest (white areas indicate periods of freezing temperatures).
+Figure 3.19: Matric suction profile measured at Trial #2 Primary Nest (white areas indicate periods of freezing temperatures or missing data).

-The three-year monitoring period analysis of Trial #1 (Figure 3.18) and Trial #2 (Figure 3.19) is provided below.
+The three-year monitoring period analysis of Trial #1 (Figure 3.20) and Trial #2 (Figure 3.21) is provided below.
 The 2020-2021 monitoring year showed the highest matric suctions of all three years in both trials.
-This was expected due to the lack of rainfall and warm temperatures.
-Although the compacted layer observed periods of high suction, the compacted layer was still able to maintain a sufficient degree of saturation as outlined in Section 3.3.1.
+This was expected due to the lack of rainfall and warm temperatures during the 2021 Spring/Summer.
+Rainfall occurring in Fall 2021, snowfall from Winter of 2021/2022, and rainfall from Spring/Summer 2022 all worked to reduce and hold suction at a decreased value.
+Although the compacted layer observed some periods of high suction throughout the three-year monitoring period, the compacted layer was still able to maintain a sufficient degree of saturation, as outlined in Section 3.3.1.

-Figure 3.18: Matric suction profile measured at Trial #1 Primary Nest over a three-year monitoring period (white areas indicate periods of freezing temperatures).
+Figure 3.20: Matric suction profile measured at Trial #1 Primary Nest over a three-year monitoring period (white areas indicate periods of freezing temperatures or missing data).

-Figure 3.19: Matric suction profile measured at Trial #2 Primary Nest over a three-year monitoring period (white areas indicate periods of freezing temperatures).
+Figure 3.21: Matric suction profile measured at Trial #2 Primary Nest over a three-year monitoring period (white areas indicate periods of freezing temperatures or missing data).